 The final film in this year’s 12 Days of Oscar feature is nominated for twelve Oscars.
 Lincoln covers the last four months of Abraham Lincoln’s life focusing on his effort to passing the Thirteenth Amendment abolishing slavery in the House of Representatives.
 The film does a great job of showing Lincoln (Daniel Day-Lewis) both as a political figure and at home with wife Mary (Sally Field) and their sons, Tad (Gulliver McGrath) and Robert (Joseph Gordon-Levitt).
 Tommy Lee Jones gives an incredible performance as Republican Congressional leader Thaddeus Stevens.
 Even though history tells us how things turn out both for Lincoln and the Thirteenth Amendment, Lincoln is gripping and doesn’t feel like a retelling of everything you already learned in history class.
 Lincoln is nominated for twelve Oscars: Best Writing- Screenplay Based on Material Previously Produced or Published, Best Cinematography, Best Costume Design, Best Editing, Best Production Design, Best Sound Mixing, Best Music Written for Motion Pictures- Original Score, Best Director (Steven Spielberg), Best Actor in a Leading Role (Day-Lewis), Best Actor in a Supporting Role (Jones), Best Actress in a Supporting Role (Field), and Best Picture.

 Looking at menus from official functions during Lincoln’s administration, one would think that Lincoln had an endless appetite for elaborate meals.
 By most accounts, this is not true and Lincoln frequently nibbled at fancy dinners, leaving most of the food on his plate and instead favored the simplicity of apples and coffee.
 Yet, Mary Todd Lincoln was reportedly well-schooled in cooking and would frequently make an almond cake for him while they were courting, and believed sugar to be “the most nourishing substance found in nature.”
 The recipe for this movie is a recipe from a cookbook that Mary reportedly brought with her when she and Abraham moved into the White House, Miss Leslie’s Complete Cookery.
 This apple bread pudding from the 1837 cookbook combines the “nourishing” power of sugar with the apples of which Abraham was so fond.
 The sauce for this is thin, and as noted below it’s best served warm.
-The sauce will form a skin like a cooked pudding, and to reheat it if necessary, pour it into a small sauce pan and heat over low heat, stirring, until it’s warm and thin again.
+To reheat it if necessary, pour it into a small sauce pan and heat over low heat, stirring, until it’s warm and thin again.
 I have a hard time calling it bread pudding because there’s actually not much bread in here at all.
 I’m not complaining; the end result is layered of baked apple slices reminiscent of (crustless) apple pie and once the sauce is spooned over it, the last thing you’ll wonder about is where the bread went.

 Apple Bread Pudding